rogerhu/android-rest-client-template/success.md

-### OAUTH CALLBACK SUCCESSFUL
+## OAUTH CALLBACK SUCCESSFUL

 If you see this page, the OAuth callback succeeded.
 Because you are possibly using Android 7.0+, Twitter's redirect may not be working correctly.

 Switch back to your Android app and try to login again!

-If you are using the default callback URL, clicking this [oauth://cprest](oauth://cprest) link should close the app.
+If you are using the default callback URL provided in this project, clicking this [oauth://cprest](oauth://cprest) link should close the app.

 For more details, see: